yu-lab-vt/AQuA2/README.md

 # Updates

+**08/07/2026:**

+Enable 3D display for R2023a+.
+Add a reset button to allow repetitive trials of preprocessing on Raw data.
+Fix mask builder UI.

 **05/18/2026:**

 Fix CFU output compatibility issue caused by one-argument `rescale` calls in some MATLAB environments.
 Add `util.normalize01` for stable `[0, 1]` normalization and use it in CFU output, batch CFU output, and multi-session scripts.
 Also harden multi-session FOV registration when global event overlays are missing.